Frequently Asked Questions about Integrated Studies

 Are Integrated Studies only for first-year students?

-No!
-Although the Fall 2018 Integrated Studies are designed primarily for first-year students, more advanced students have sometimes enrolled in Integrated Studies and have had very positive experiences.
+Not necessarily!
+Although the Fall 2022 Integrated Studies are designed primarily for first-year students, more advanced students have sometimes enrolled in Integrated Studies and have had very positive experiences.
 Faculty members can accommodate advanced students by designing different assignments or evaluating work at a higher standard, to ensure that students are being challenged at the appropriate level.

 The Integrated Studies program has also sponsored senior level, team-taught seminars on significant topics in the humanities, and we will offer more such advanced seminars in the coming years.
 These seminars provide a context in which students can return to interdisciplinary study of a carefully focused topic later in their college careers, engaging that topic with the greater intellectual sophistication and rigor that their studies have enabled.